 Most things that are metal (including cars, bikes, appliances, cans, file cabinets, BBQ grills, etc.) can be recycled for cash.
 To find out how much you can make, google “Scrap Metal Pickup” for your local city to find someone that will pick up your scraps.

 See how easy it can be to turn your own trash into cash?
-Keep these tips in mind and you can make a little money off of the items you normally just toss away.
+Keep these tips in mind and you can make a little money off of the items you normally just toss away or recycle.
 So, how much cash is lurking in your trash?
 Take a peek and see which items you can weed out and get a few dollars for.

 Do you have any “trash” items that you regularly like to turn into cash?